 Avoid using more than one or two semicolons or em dashes per page (and definitely never more than one per paragraph).
 Otherwise, they can get repetitive and annoying, rather than stylistic and purposeful.

-Like many beautiful triumphs of humanity, the semicolon came about during the Italian Renaissance.
-It was created by 15th-century publisher Aldus Manutius, who paired the comma and colon on his printing press in Pietro Bembo’s Latin essay De Aetna.
+The semicolon was created during the Italian Renaissance by 15th-century publisher Aldus Manutius, who paired the comma and colon on his printing press in Pietro Bembo’s Latin essay De Aetna.

-The semicolon became popular throughout Europe due to its simplicity and function, outlasting many other Renaissance-era punctuation marks (including the sarcastic punctus percontativus, which we wish still existed).
+The semicolon became popular throughout Europe due to its simplicity and function, outlasting many other Renaissance-era punctuation marks (including the sarcastic punctus percontativus).